Skip to content

 │ A ┆ 3 ┆ 2 ┆ 0.894213 ┆ ["ham", "foo"] │

-As you can see from the result all expressions are applied to the group defined by the groupby context.
-Besides the standard groupby, groupby_dynamic, and groupby_rolling are also entrances to the groupby context.
+As you can see from the result all expressions are applied to the group defined by the group_by context.
+Besides the standard group_by, group_by_dynamic, and group_by_rolling are also entrances to the group by context.

 1. There are additional List and SQL contexts which are covered later in this guide.
 But for simplicity, we leave them out of scope for now.